elqsar/hibernate-start/README.md

 ===============

 My start with spring and hibernate.
-MySQL database affable bean is used, its from java ee netbeans tutorial.
+MySQL database from java e-commerce netbeans tutorial is used.